 Surround suppression can be thought of as a form of spatial prediction.
 The model can also make temporal predictions, such as inferring the next frame in a video sequence.
-One type of paradigm that has been used extensively in Neuroscience is a sequence learning task where animals learn that a given stimulus B typically follows a stimulus A (Figure VIII-2C3-C4).
-Monkeys can be trained to learn this type of temporal contingency, and neurons in ITC show a lower response to a predictable second stimulus compared to a new, surprising, second stimulus (Figure VIII-2C1, cf. response to the predicted B (blue) versus the unpredicted B (red)).
-Error units in layer 3 in PredNet also show this type of novelty detection and display a lower activation when the second stimulus is expected (Figure VIII-2C2).
+One type of paradigm that has been used extensively in neuroscience is a sequence learning task where animals learn that a given stimulus B typically follows a stimulus A (Figure 8.11C).
+Monkeys can be trained to learn this type of temporal contingency, and neurons in ITC show a lower response to a predictable second stimulus compared to a new, surprising, second stimulus (Figure 8.11C, cf. response to the predicted B (blue) versus the unpredicted B (red)).
+Error units in layer 3 in PredNet also show this type of novelty detection and display a lower activation when the second stimulus is expected (Figure 8.11C).

 Even though the PredNet model was never trained to label objects, or to show surround suppression, or perform novelty detection, these and other biological properties emerge in this type of network when it is trained to make predictions in video sequences.
 This emergence of unrelated properties is particularly exciting because it suggests that fundamental aspects of the visual system architecture can develop through experience with the natural statistics of the world, without the need to train the model with millions of labeled examples in a supervised fashion.
-In sum, it is possible to build biologically plausible neural architectures that learn to extract fundamental structure in the world in a selfsupervised manner.
-Several biological properties emerge naturally in these networks, by training those them with basic principles like predictive coding.
+In sum, it is possible to build biologically plausible neural architectures that learn to extract fundamental structure in the world in a self-supervised manner.
+Several biological properties emerge naturally in these networks by training them with basic principles like predictive coding.

-VIII.18.
-Summary
+8.18 Summary